 LITTLE BIT OF HISTORY

-Whether admiring the Golden Age gabled merchants’ houses of the old city centre or marvelling at the sleek skylines of the new Zuidas and harbour areas, you will see that the people of Amsterdam pride themselves on the city’s rich history while keeping focused on the future.
+Whether admiring the Golden Age gabled merchants’ houses of the old city center or marveling at the sleek skylines of the new Zuidas and harbor areas, you will see that the people of Amsterdam pride themselves on the city’s rich history while keeping focused on the future.
 Creative energy and innovation abound, strengthening and inspiring the established international business community.

 Are where you can buy and smoke cannabis/marijuana/skunk/weed/hash.
 If you do not mix it with tobacco you can smoke it inside.
-You can find coffeeshops all over the centre but the density is highest in the Red-Light District, especially along the Warmoestraat.
-In the centre of Amsterdam, they are mostly used by tourists.
+You can find coffee shops all over the center but the density is highest in the Red-Light District, especially along the Warmoestraat.
+In the center of Amsterdam, they are mostly used by tourists.
 Coffeeshops are under threat as more and more restrictions are placed upon them.
-The latest restriction is to close coffeeshops within 250 meters of schools.
-You will normally be presented with a menu of the wares from all over the world but beware; the stronger varieties, including Nederwiet, are much stronger than people outside the Netherlands are used to.
-But remember, smoking dope is not big and it is not clever and is the exact opposite of performance enhancing.
+The latest restriction is to close coffee shops within 250 meters of schools.
+You will normally be presented with a menu of wares from all over the world but beware; the stronger varieties, including Nederwiet, are much stronger than people outside the Netherlands are used to.
+But remember, smoking dope is not clever and is the exact opposite of performance-enhancing.

 SHOP TILL YOU DROP